Shannen Doherty: Later work: 2002–2024

-In 2008, Doherty was featured on the Swedish television show High Chaparall, appearing in the second episode of the show's fourth season.

-Also in 2008, 14 years since her last television appearance as Brenda Walsh, Doherty joined the cast of the Beverly Hills, 90210 spin off for The CW Television Network for a reported $40,000–50,000 an episode.
+Also in 2008, 14 years after her last previous television appearance as Brenda Walsh, Doherty joined the cast of the Beverly Hills, 90210 spin off for The CW Television Network for a reported $40,000–50,000 an episode.
 She returned as a guest star in the new series, reprising her old role of Brenda in four of the initial six episodes.
 Her character, now a successful theater actress and stage director, returned as the guest director of the high school musical.
 After her initial guest spot was completed, Doherty stated she was open to returning to the series later in the season and eventually agreed to appear in three additional episodes, including an airing in May 2009.
 The writers were eager to have her share scenes with Jennie Garth, who reprised her own 90210 role of Kelly Taylor.
 It was reported that Doherty and Garth's characters would both have a romantic interest in the character Ryan Matthews (Ryan Eggold) reminiscent of their old rivalry for former bad-boy character Dylan McKay (Luke Perry).
 Doherty and Garth later confirmed that the reports about the love triangle between their characters were false.

 In late 2008, Doherty was announced to co-star alongside Dylan McDermott in the independent film Burning Palms, a satire based on Los Angeles stereotypes told through five intertwining storylines.
-(The film's world premiere was at the Newport Beach Film Festival in April 2010.)
-Doherty played a lead role in the SciFi Channel adventure film The Lost Treasure of the Grand Canyon.
-The film premiered on the cable network on December 20, 2008.
+The film's world premiere was at the Newport Beach Film Festival in April 2010.

 On March 1, 2010, it was announced that Doherty would be a celebrity contestant on Dancing with the Stars for the tenth season.
 The season premiered on Monday, March 22, 2010.
 Doherty was paired with two-time champion Mark Ballas in his sixth season on the show, but the pair was the first couple eliminated in the second week on March 30.
-The judges said, "Doherty wouldn't have left if we would have just done scores".
 She wanted to do Dancing with the Stars to make her ailing father proud.
-Doherty returned for the finale.